International Space Station: Repairs

 On 24 December 2013, astronauts installed a new ammonia pump for the station's cooling system.
 The faulty cooling system had failed earlier in the month, halting many of the station's science experiments.
 Astronauts had to brave a "mini blizzard" of ammonia while installing the new pump.
 It was only the second Christmas Eve spacewalk in NASA history.

+On 5 June 2026, the crew aboard the ISS were told by NASA to take shelter inside the docked SpaceX Crew Dragon "Freedom" spacecraft due to a "worsening air leak" on the Russian module.
+Ultimately, after a brief period, NASA allowed the astronauts to return to the ISS as Roscosmos paused structural repair efforts, pending further measurements and data.

-Mission control centres
+Mission control centers

-The components of the ISS are operated and monitored by their respective space agencies at mission control centres across the globe, primarily the Christopher C. Kraft Jr. Mission Control Center in Houston and the RKA Mission Control Center (TsUP) in Moscow, with support from Tsukuba Space Center in Japan, Payload Operations and Integration Center in Huntsville, Alabama, U.S., Columbus Control Center in Munich, Germany and Mobile Servicing System Control at the Canadian Space Agency's headquarters in Saint-Hubert, Quebec.
+The components of the ISS are operated and monitored by their respective space agencies at mission control centers across the globe, primarily the Christopher C. Kraft Jr. Mission Control Center in Houston and the RKA Mission Control Center (TsUP) in Moscow, with support from Tsukuba Space Center in Japan, Payload Operations and Integration Center in Huntsville, Alabama, U.S., Columbus Control Center in Munich, Germany and Mobile Servicing System Control at the Canadian Space Agency's headquarters in Saint-Hubert, Quebec.